Ahelsel/CSCI3308-017Team01Tigers/README.md

 * JavaScript
 * CSS

-## Prerequisites to run the application (software that needs to be installed to run the application)
+## Prerequisites to run the application (software that needs to be installed to run the application):

 * Docker Desktop (follow these instruction to install Docker Desktop: https://docs.docker.com/desktop/)

-## Instructions to run the application locally
+## Instructions to run the application locally:

 ### Running for first time: